loadedice/Go-scrape/README.md

 ###Todo
-* Make a script to go through each url in the output file and complete the task again (we need to go deeper!)
+* Make some helper scripts to do things like remove duplicate entries and go through each url that you've put into your output file and go through each one again, to go deeper.
-* Come up with more "configs" in examples.
-* Remove duplicate entries if it's a URL.
-* Room for optimisation.
-* Add in warnings when overwriting existing file.
-* Just make it print out the lines rather than put it into a file.
-You can just cat it in to a file if you want to.
-This allows you to use it with other programs easily and so you can also do some sed trickery with pipes with ease.